2014 Global Aerospace and Defence Industry outlook

-Expect another record year for commercial aerospace and continued declines in defense
+Expect another record year for commercial aerospace and continued declines in defence

-- Revenue growth in the 5 percent range is expected for the overall Aerospace and Defense (A&D) industry in 2014
+- Revenue growth in the 5 percent range is expected for the overall Aerospace and Defence (A&D) industry in 2014

-- Global revenues for defense companies are on a downward trend, declining 1.3 percent in 2012 and 1.9 percent in 2011.
-It is anticipated for 2013, global revenues for defense companies will track to similar levels in the past two years, around an estimated minus 2.5 percent
+- Global revenues for defence companies are on a downward trend, declining 1.3 percent in 2012 and 1.9 percent in 2011.
+It is anticipated for 2013, global revenues for defence companies will track to similar levels in the past two years, around an estimated minus 2.5 percent

 - 2014 will likely bring high single to double-digit levels of growth in the commercial aerospace sub-sector.